How Do Wildfires Start?

 - Lightning: While humans are often the cause of wildfires, this isn’t always the case.
 Sometimes storms and dry lightning can spark a fire without the rain to put out the flames.

-How Wildfires Burn
+How do Wildfires burn?

 Fuel, oxygen, and heat are the three elements required for a wildfire or forest fire to burn.
 If even one of these elements is absent, the flames will go out.
 Fires are identified as three types once they reach the combustion stage: